Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Comparing Models

 Randomly dividing our experimental data into training and test sets introduces variance into the prediction score, since the exact value of the score depends partly upon the random division.
-To reduce this variance, we perform 10 rounds of 10-fold \emph{cross-validation}.
-Specifically, for each round, we randomly order the datapoints and then divide them into 10 equal-sized parts.
-For each of the 10 ways of selecting 9 parts from the 10, we compute the maximum likelihood estimate of the model's parameters based on those 9 parts.
-We then determine the likelihood of the remaining part given the prediction.
+To reduce this variance, we perform 10 rounds of 10-fold \emph{cross-validation}.\footnote{ Repeatedly fitting parameters on a bootstrapped subsample and then evaluating performance on the remaining data is another approach to reducing the variance associated with the division into test and training sets.
+This is a more effective approach for reducing the variance of parameter estimates; however, it introduces bias into performance estimates \citep{efron97}, which are our primary focus in this work.} Specifically, for each round, we randomly partition the games into 10 parts of approximately equal size.
+For each of the 10 ways of selecting 9 parts from the 10, we compute the maximum likelihood estimate of the model's parameters based on the observations associated with the games belonging to those 9 parts.
+We then determine the likelihood of the observations in the remaining part given the prediction.
 We call the average of this quantity across all 10 parts the \emph{cross-validated likelihood}.
-The average (across rounds) of the cross-validated likelihoods is distributed according to a Student's-$t$ distribution \citep[see,~e.g.,][]{witten00}.
+The average across rounds of the cross-validated likelihoods is distributed according to a Student's-$t$ distribution \citep[see,~e.g.,][]{witten00}.
 We compare the predictive power of different behavioral models on a given dataset by comparing the average cross-validated likelihood of the dataset under each model.
 We say that one model predicts significantly better than another when the $95\%$ confidence intervals for the average cross-validated likelihoods do not overlap.